 Sticking with standard FORTRAN77, I shall use the "targeted do statements" from now on, and use continue statements for all targets.

 Do-loops may be nested as needed, so long as the "target paths" don't cross.
-Thus, is correct syntax, as is:
+Thus, is correct syntax, as is where both loops end at the same statement.
+However